 The key difference between engineered cork flooring and the standard variety is that while the latter comes with stick down installation - where adhesive on the back is shielded by plastic covers that are removed before the tile is stuck down - engineered cork flooring is assembled like a jigsaw, with the different tiles clicking together without the need for glue or any other kind of adhesive.

 The engineered cork flooring products we stock all come with click installation.
 This is very simple and easy to install and does not require a large amount of skill or expertise.
 It can be installed over any subfloor and in nearly any room in the house, the exception being wet rooms.
 It is also well-suited to rooms with underfloor heating.
-Like other engineered floors, the structure enables it to avoid expanding and contracting as much as a solid plank or tile floor would.
-There should be an underlay fitted, with the kind used depending on whether the underfloor is a concrete or wood one.
+Like other engineered floors, the structure enables it to avoid expanding and contracting as much as a solid plank or tile floor.

-The products in the range have several aspects in common.
-All of them have a smooth finish, produced by the application of a UV micro-scratch resistant coating known as WearTop.
+The products in the UK Flooring Direct range have several aspects in common.
+All of them have a smooth finish, produced by the application of a UV micro-scratch resistant coating.
 This is particularly useful in preventing the minor scratches that can be sustained by dust as well as general wear and tear.
-The wear layer is 2.7mm thick on top of an HDF water-resistant core board, while the entire tile is 10.5mm thick and 300mm wide with a board length of 910mm.
-This wear layer ensures that the tile has an additional element of durability that will help your cork floor endure whatever is thrown at it.

-Because it is such a strong product, each item in the range comes with a 20-year warranty, providing you with the reassurance that there is a long-term guarantee should anything go wrong, along with the expectation that, provided it is reasonably looked after, the flooring will not deteriorate and will stand the test of time, remaining as attractive as it did on the day you first bought it.
+Because it is such a strong product, each item in the range comes with a 20-year warranty, providing you with the reassurance that there is a long-term guarantee should anything go wrong.
+Provided it is reasonably looked after, the flooring will not deteriorate and will stand the test of time, remaining as attractive as it did on the day you first bought it.